Canadian fighting game noob makes it past round one in Japan's premier esports tourney

 What was the flipside?
 I was promoted to the quarter-finals by default and then lost all of my matches as each of my opponents showed no mercy against this beginner esports player (or “noob” for short).

 As one friend I made during the event said, “I got a lot of balls” to try this at EVO, though I don’t think Andrew “DrewBlue” Mohan will make another competitive appearance in Japan anytime soon.
 However, this event taught me to really appreciate the esports community scene in Japan.
-Sometimes, I feel like there is prejudice in the gaming community as a whole that’s highlighted on social media, especially regarding your identity. [asked him to rework this line to be less obvious and more specific]

-In Japan, whether you’re a salaryman coming from work, a supportive partner, or a foreigner wearing a slightly tight Cyberpunk 2077 jacket, you’re respected as a competitor regardless.
+There is a level of elitism in the gaming community as a whole that’s highlighted on social media, whether it’s the accessibility issues in games or, more specifically, disregarding players based on their appearance.
+But in Japan, you’re respected as a competitor whether you’re a salaryman coming from work, a supportive partner, or a foreigner wearing a slightly tight Cyberpunk 2077 jacket.

 The importance of video game expos